arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

     test <@ run PemaNgat s = Success("", s)@>
 ```

 Yes, it works.
-But: did you notice that we have `evil` and `live` in
+Did you notice that we have `evil` and `live` in both the test input
-both the input sets?
-And that both the tests are green?
-Well, that
+sets for the opening and the closing tags?
+And in both cases the tests
-should not come a surprise: `evil` is a legit closing tag name,
+are green?
+Well, that should not come a surprise: `evil` is a legit
-because it's the reverse of `live`.
-And `live` too is a legit closing
+closing tag name, because it's the reverse of `live`.
+And `live` too
-tag name, because it's the reverse of `evil`.
-And both are legit
+is a legit closing tag name, because it's the reverse of `evil`.
+And
+both are legit
 *opening* tag names.
-On second thought, any string must be both a legit opening and closing
+On second thought, the test for the closing tag requires that a string
+is the reverse of something.
+A very loose constraint, after all: any
-tag name, because it's the reverse of, ehm, its reverse.
-Let's check
+string is the reverse of, ehm, its reverse.
+Does it mean that this
-this claim with a random string:
+test would pass no matter the string?
+Let's find it out with a random
+string:

 ```fsharp
 open System